JDolven/Replacing-HF_LPT120A-in-a-millheat-heater/README.md

 # Replacing HF-LPT120A in a millheat heater
-Replacing HF_LPT120A in a millheat heater (gen2) using a Wemos D1 mini and ESPhome
+Replacing HF_LPT120A in a millheat heater (gen2) using a Wemos D1 mini and ESPhome (external component)

 Check this post for connecting the Wemos D1 mini https://community.home-assistant.io/t/guide-millheat-hardware-modification-making-it-open-source/129800/34?u=jdolven